 In order to maintain that public quote on OTCQX and OTCQB, you’ll just need to continue to do what’s always been required of you as an OTCQB or OTCQX issuer.
 This rule impacts companies that are currently on our Pink Market.

-What happens if a company becomes delinquent subsequent to the rule going into effect?
+What happens if a company becomes delinquent subsequent to Rule 15c2-11 going into effect?
 Will the issuer lose their public quote status?

 What’s changed about the Pink Current and Pink Limited guidelines and what will those two tiers look like moving forward?